About the Grand Tour of Modernism

 The Bauhaus Association 2019 is a working partnership of the three Bauhaus institutions that maintain collections – the Bauhaus-Archiv / Museum für Gestaltung in Berlin, the Bauhaus Dessau Foundation and the Klassik Stiftung Weimar – and the Federal Government, represented by the Federal Government Commissioner for Culture and the Media (BKM) and the German Federal Cultural Foundation (KSB), along with eleven federal states.
 The current state members of the Association are Baden-Württemberg, Berlin, Brandenburg, Hamburg, Hesse, Lower Saxony, North Rhine-Westphalia, Rhineland-Palatinate, Saxony, Saxony-Anhalt and Thuringia.

-Experimental testing ground and incubator for ideas: the centenary year offers a whole host of events focusing on architecture and design, art and cultural history, education and research.
+The centenary year offered a whole host of events focusing on architecture and design, art and cultural history, education and research.
 Highlights include the big inaugural festival in Berlin, the international research and exhibition project Bauhaus Imaginista, the Grand Tour of Modernism and the educational programme Bauhaus Agents.
 The three centenary exhibitions in Dessau, Weimar and Berlin will be accompanied by numerous projects in eleven states.
 The three new museum buildings dedicated to the Bauhaus in Berlin (2022), Weimar (2019) and Dessau (2019) will provide a solid foundation to carry this incubator for ideas into the future.
-The programme does not seek to express one overarching Bauhaus story, but instead presents an interplay of positions and perspectives that can certainly also embrace conflicting stances.